earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2017-01-25-flood02-date-format-R.md

 ---
 layout: single
-title: "Work With Date / Time formats in R - Plot Time Series Data - "
+title: "Work With Date - Time formats in R - Time Series Data "
 excerpt: "This lesson covers how to deal with dates in R. It reviews how to apply the as.Date() function to a column containing date or data-time data.
 This function converts a field containing dates in a standard format, to a date class that R can understand and plot efficiently."
 authors: ['Leah Wasser', 'Data Carpentry']
 modified: '2017-04-21'